Nina Fefferman

-Nina H. Fefferman (born December 20, 1978) is an American mathematical modeler and theoretical biologist.
+Nina H. Fefferman (born December 20, 1978) is an American applied mathematician and theoretical biologist.
 Her research uses mathematical modeling to explore the behavior, evolution, and control of complex systems with application in areas from basic science (evolutionary sociobiology and epidemiology) to direct real-world applications (bio-security, cyber-security, bio-inspired design, and wildlife conservation).
 She studies how individual behaviors can affect an entire population, frequently focusing on a networks approach.
-She has written over 150 peer-reviewed journal articles and book chapters and been funded by a diversity of US governmental agencies and private foundations throughout her career.
+She has written over 150 peer-reviewed journal articles and book chapters and been funded by a variety of US governmental agencies and private foundations throughout her career.

-Fefferman is the founding director and PI of the US NSF Center for Analysis and Prediction of Pandemic Expansion (APPEX]) and also serves as the director of the National Institute for Modeling Biological Systems (NIMBioS) (previously the National Institute for Mathematical and Biological Synthesis).
+Fefferman is the founding director and PI of the US NSF Center for Analysis and Prediction of Pandemic Expansion (APPEX) and also serves as the director of the National Institute for Modeling Biological Systems (NIMBioS) (previously the National Institute for Mathematical and Biological Synthesis).
 Both of these organizations are based at the University of Tennessee, Knoxville, where Fefferman is also a professor in the Department of Ecology & Evolutionary Biology and the Department of Mathematics.

 Early life and education

-Nina Fefferman is the daughter of Julie and Charles Fefferman; her father is a mathematician at Princeton University.
+Nina Fefferman is the daughter of Julie and Charles Fefferman, a mathematician at Princeton University.
 She is the sister of composer Lainie Fefferman.

-She studied mathematics to get her bachelor's degree in math from Princeton in 1999.
-She later received her Master of Science degree in math from Rutgers University in 2001 and her Ph.D. in biology from Tufts University in 2005.
-Her thesis was on using mathematical models in evolutionary biology and epidemiology.
+She earned a bachelor's degree in mathematics at Princeton in 1999.
+She later received her master's degree in the same subject from Rutgers University in 2001 and her Ph.D. in biology from Tufts University in 2005.
+Her thesis focused on the use of mathematical models in evolutionary biology and epidemiology.